 Supporting your child or adolescent that you think may have narcissistic personality disorder must first start with an evaluation by a mental health professional.
 This can be a therapist, a psychologist, or a psychiatrist that specializes in children with NPD.
 After a confirmed diagnosis, it is important that they receive ongoing support from one of these individuals to help improve their mental health and social functioning.

-It can also be helpful for you to seek parent coaching and/or your own therapist.
+It can also be helpful for you to seek parent coaching or work with your own therapist.
 Parent coaching can help you navigate the specific needs of your child, and support them through the changes they’re adopting in treatment.
 A therapist can help you tend to your own mental health and wellbeing, since being around any person with narcissistic personality disorder can be difficult–especially for a parent.
-If your child is already an adult, supporting them and being in a relationship with them can look very similar to relationships with any other adult with narcissism.
+Parents may find online therapy platforms a convenient way to seek support from home.

 Some helpful ways to deal with narcissistic children include: